Melanie Challenger researches and writes on history of ideas, especially the relationship of humans to the living world.

 “Surely the most poetic book on the environment published this year” (Roger Cox, Scotsman’s Books of the Year).

-Melanie has written for publications such as New Scientist, The Guardian, Aeon, and BBC Science Focus.
-She has participated in a number of films, including the BBC series Nature & Us, and hosts the podcast series The Psychosphere.
-She is the author of How to Be Animal: What it means to be human (2021) and the editor of Animal Dignity: Philosophical Reflections on Non-human Existence (2023).
+Melanie has written for publications such as New Scientist, The Guardian, Aeon, Nautilus, Emergence, and BBC Science Focus.
+She participates in documentaries and films, including for the BBC, CBC, Arte, and ZDF, and hosts the podcast series The Psychosphere.

 Research Interests